 It is not just a matter of communicating change; rather, leaders need to explain change.
 In other words, leaders must be sure that their followers understand the reason why the change is fundamentally necessary.
 Be honest about the business case for change and then transparent as you share your reasoning with your workforce.

 Resist the Temptation to Wait

 Too many leaders are afraid that people will panic if they receive partial, unclear, or difficult information.
 But employees are more resilient and more observant than you think.
 It is almost impossible for a company to be facing high stakes pressures and changes without employees picking up signals that changes are afoot.

-During times of change and uncertainty, behavioral science tells us that employees want more honesty, transparency, and leadership guidance to make sense of what is going on.
+During times of change and uncertainty, behavioral science tells us that employees want more workplace transparency, honesty, and leadership guidance to make sense of what is going on.
 They want their leaders’ words and actions to be aligned and consistent in order to feel cared for, safe, and included.

 That is why change management consultants advocate that it is a leader’s responsibility to put changes into context.
 The context gives people the opportunity to draw meaning and begin to adjust emotionally.
 The benefits of transparency and trust almost always outweigh the risks of people having access to information.

 Honesty and Transparency Equals a Higher Level of Trust

 Effectively explaining change requires both honesty and transparency.
 Be as clear and straightforward as you can with your employees.
 They deserve to know as much as you do about how the change will affect them and their teams.
 Fill them in on:

 Be prepared to answer tough questions succinctly, acknowledge the current situation, empathize with their concerns, and reinforce the urgency for change, meaningful benefits to them, and the concrete next steps.

 Why share all this?
 Because honest, transparent communication inspires trust in your leadership.
 Trust is required to motivate and engage others.
 And as the level of trust in leadership rises, so does the likelihood of successful organizational change.